 The island of Molokai is for people trying to get away from everything or those looking for adventure.
 There are no direct flights from the mainland to Molokai, so you will have to fly into Honolulu and then take a commuter plane to Molokai.
+Tip: Start your itinerary on a weekday for more opportunities to shop, dine, and sightsee.

 Day 1: Arriving & Stopping in Kaunakakai